VedantDomadiya/ECommerce-app-LAMP/README.md

 This is a sample e-commerce application built for learning purposes.

-It uses LAMP Stack and is cofigured all in one CentOS Server
+It uses LAMP Stack and is cofigured CentOS Server

 Here's how to deploy it on CentOS systems: